TuckerN-Code/CelsusStreamTool/README.txt

 *******************************
 CHANGE LOG

-- Changed deployment method to hopefully include 3rd party resources and .net
-- Updated HTML
+- Changed deployment to a single file self contained release, should not require any intallation on user end be greatly increases size